pour68/node-tutorials/readme.md

 example:
 youtube videos.
-transfering data from fileA to fileB.
+transfering data from fileA to fileB in a same computer.

+types: reable stream (reading file) - writable stream (writing file) - duplex/hybrid stream (sockets) - transform stream (compress/decompress data)
 advantage: prevent unnecessary data downloads and memory usage.

+##### Stream and node

+stream in fact is a build-in module inherits from EvenEmitter class. other modules use streams for their functioning.

 #### Buffer